Windgalls in Horses

 There isn’t any evidence to suggest this.
 However, horses that are in hard work or older competition horses are more likely to develop windgalls.
 Brian explains that horses who have a very straight hind limb conformation tend to be more prone to developing windgalls.
 Also, if your horse has suffered a leg injury in the past, they could well be prone to the condition due to previous trauma in the area.

-What can you do to prevent windgalls?
+How can you prevent windgalls?

-Windgalls are signs of a wear and tear issue, so ongoing good management of your horse and their limbs is essential.
+Windgalls are signs of a wear and tear issue, so ongoing good management of your horse and its limbs is essential.
 If the horse has been in hard work, then bandaging or using therapy leg wraps overnight can help with their recovery.
 Complete prevention is tricky and there isn’t a simple answer, to reduce the chances of windgalls developing down the line, varying the type of work your horse does is a good idea.
 Different ground conditions and surfaces will help and try not to repeat the same work over and over again (for example consistently performing 20-meter circles in the school, seven days a week is not a good idea).
 Too much of anything can be bad for your horse’s legs and be sure to work at the correct level for your horse.

-Good shoeing from your farrier also plays an important part in leg health management.
+Good trimming or shoeing from your farrier also plays an important part in leg health management.
 After making this point Brian stresses again the importance of varying the work your horse does – “don’t always ride in the school - hack out if it’s safe to do so if not then long rein around the fields or do some in-hand work”.
 A solid mixture of road work, grass hacking, time in the arena, and time in the field grazing helps keep your horse’s routine varied.

 If you notice swelling and/or heat in your horse’s leg, then rest your horse the following day and use some cold treatment on the area.
 If your horse is lame, then you should call the vet as soon as possible.
 Early treatment is often the best form of preventing long-term limb issues.

-About Brian Reed
+About Brian Reed:

 Brian was brought up in the Scottish Borders in a family with a strong veterinary background - he is the 4th generation to take up the profession.
 He graduated from Glasgow University Veterinary School in 2003 and after a brief spell working for his father’s practice, he moved to a large farm animal and equine practice on Teesside.
 Brian moved to Rainbow Equine in 2008 to pursue his passion for equine practice, specifically reproduction, lameness investigation and pre-purchase examinations.